 A ISA may be able to accept applications after the application deadline.
 Please contact the appropriate program manager to see if this is possible.
 A $150 late fee will apply.

-A Internships are available in select ISA sites: London (University of Westminster), Newcastle, Brussels, Rome, Bilbao and Salamanca.
+A Internships and service-learning opportunities through our host universities are available in these select ISA sites: Brussels, Valparaíso, San José, London, Cork, Galway, Rome, Glasgow, Durban, Port Elizabeth, Stellenbosh, Bilbao, Granada, and Sevilla.
 Internships may not be available for all sessions.
 Please contact ISA for internship requirements.

 It may also be possible to volunteer in other sites (not for credit).
 Please speak to your resident director upon arrival about possibilities.

 A You will receive an acceptance email and an email that will give you a username and password to your ISA student portal.
 Please note that the ISA given password will expire after 5 days.